zhaoxiaofei/bindash/README.md

 Fast and precise comparison of genomes and metagenomes (in the order of terabytes) on a typical personal laptop

 BinHash is a command-line software for comparing genomes (including metagenomes and pangenomes) on a typical personal laptop.
-BinHash is extremely fast and memory efficient.
+It is extremely fast and memory efficient.
-BinHash can handle sequences consisting of terabytes of input data (gzipped or not, in fasta or fastq format).
+It can handle sequences consisting of terabytes of input data (gzipped or not, in fasta or fastq format).

 Dependencies:
  - any C++ compiler supporting the C++11 standard